abinit/abinit/doc/tutorial/ucalc_crpa.md

 ![FatbandV](ucalc_crpa_assets/fatbandsO.jpeg)

-In these plots, you recover the band structure of SrVO3 (see for comparison the band structure of Fig.3 of [[Amadon2008]]), and the main character of the bands.
+In these plots, you recover the band structure of SrVO3 (see for comparison the band structure of Fig.3 of [[cite:Amadon2008]]), and the main character of the bands.
 Bands 21 to 25 are mainly _d_ and bands 12 to 20 are mainly oxygen _p_.
 However, we clearly see an important hybridization.
 The Fermi level (at 0 eV) is in the middle of bands 21-23.

-One can easily check thats bands 21-23 are mainly _d-t 2g_ and bands 24-25 are mainly _e g_: just use pawfatbnd=2 in tucrpa_1.in and relaunch the
+One can easily check that bands 21-23 are mainly _d-t 2g_ and bands 24-25 are mainly _e g_: just use pawfatbnd=2 in tucrpa_1.in and relaunch the
 calculations.
 Then the file tucrpa_O_DS2_FATBANDS_at0001_V_is1_l2_m-2, tucrpa_O_DS2_FATBANDS_at0001_V_is1_l2_m-1 and